kr15tyk/CC_TestPlans/README.md

-This repository uses a YAML file to generate customizable NDcPPv3.0 conformant test plans.
+This repository uses a YAML file to generate custom NDcPPv3.0 conformant test plans.
 You can choose as many mandatory and/or selection-based SFRs as necessary to meet your test plan needs.

-The generated test plans include the test cases a platform will need to pass in order to be certified under the collaborative Protection Profile for Network Devices Version 3.0 (NDcPPv3.0).
-These plans are taken from the Network Device Supporting Document Version 3.0 (NDSDv3.0) which defines the Evaluation Activities associated with the Security Functional Requirements (SFR) in the NDcPPv3.0.
+The generated test plans include the test cases a platform will need to pass in order to be certified under the [collaborative Protection Profile for Network Devices Version 3.0 (NDcPPv3.0)](https://github.com/ND-iTC/Documents/blob/main/NDcPP_v3_0.adoc).

+These plans are taken from the [Network Device Supporting Document Version 3.0 (NDSDv3.0)](https://github.com/ND-iTC/Documents/blob/main/ND_Supporting_Document_3_0.adoc) which defines the Evaluation Activities associated with the Security Functional Requirements (SFR) in the NDcPPv3.0.

 ### Generate a Custom Test Plan